boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

   import { DATA_FETCHING, DATA_FETCHED, DATA_ERROR } from '../types'
 ```

-Then we can create first `action`.
+Then we can create the first `action`.
-During fetching data we want to modify some UI elements, that's why we want to know when an application started fetching data.
+While `fetching` the data we want to modify some UI elements, therefore we want to know when the application started the operation.

 ```js
 export const fetchData = () => {